 Editor's Note: We are a non-religious magazine.
-However, we acknowledge that spirituality is an important part for some.
-Our Faith column is a place for anyone to discuss how faith positively affects their mental health and how to improve the conversation around mental health within faith communities.
+However, we acknowledge that spirituality is important to many.
+Our Faith column is a place to discuss how faith (of any kind) positively affects mental health and how to improve the conversation around mental health within faith communities.

 When I moved to a hilly area of western Pennsylvania, I missed the easy, unchanging nature of running on the flat sidewalks of Massachusetts.
 With time, however, I began to notice the ways running hills was changing me.